rnhc1000/springMongoDB/README.md

 ## _Reactive RESTFul API - MongoDB_ <br />

-NoSQL databases represent a new challenge when compared with relational databases.
+NoSQL databases represent a new challenge when compared to relational databases.
 Combined with Reactive Programming Paradigm implemented by Spring Webflux fully supporting
 <a href="https://www.reactive-streams.org/" target= "_blanket">Reactive Streams</a> is a game changer
-on how to take advantage of using asynchronous stream processing with non-blocking back pressure, offering significant gains of performance for those applications that must support thousands of simultaneous requests.
+on how to take advantage of using asynchronous stream processing with non-blocking back pressure, dealing with a document-based database, offering significant gains of performance for those applications that must support thousands of simultaneous requests.

 ## _Table of contents_